 - Do not go to class.
 Be sure to notify your instructor, however, that you are sick and find out what you need to do to keep up with your classwork.

 - Monitor your symptoms, including taking your temperature when you are feeling sick.
-A fever is defined as any temperature above 100.4°F or 38°C.
+A fever is defined as any temperature above 100°F or 37.8°C.

 - If your symptoms are mild (runny nose, sinus congestion, low grade sore throat, low grade body aches, intermittent cough but otherwise OK) you do not need to seek medical advice.

-- If your symptoms are significant or start to worsen (spiking fevers, worsening cough, shortness of breath) call the Health Center.
+- If your symptoms are significant or start to worsen (spiking fevers, worsening cough, shortness of breath) call University Health Services.
 You can call us 24 hours a day and we can help you work through what to do.
 If you need to come in, our hours are available on our homepage.